isabella232/airavata-docs/Airavata-Installation.md

 			- Uncomment rabbitmq.broker.url=amqp://airavata:airavata@localhost:5672/messaging.
 			- If you need to stop RabbitMQ use <pre><code>rabbitmqctl stop</code></pre>
 			  If the RabbitMQ server stopped then the above user creation, vhost cretion and permission granting commmands need to run again after restarting the servers.
 11. Download and install Zookeeper.
-Use <a href=" http://www.us.apache.org/dist/zookeeper/zookeeper-3.4.8/" target="_blank">Download Zookeeper</a> <br> You can downlaod and install Zookeeper in the above created local folder; LocalAiravata
+Use <a href="http://www.us.apache.org/dist/zookeeper/zookeeper-3.4.8/" target="_blank">Download Zookeeper</a> <br> You can download and install Zookeeper in the above created local folder; LocalAiravata
+12. Start Zookeeper
+    - Copy the sample config file to zoo.cfg:  cp conf/zoo_sample.cfg conf/zoo.cfg
-12. Navigate to the Zookeeper bin directory  and start zookeeper <pre><code>zkServer.sh start</code></pre>
+    - Navigate to the Zookeeper bin directory and start zookeeper <pre><code>zkServer.sh start</code></pre>
 13. In bin start the Airavata server and monitor log messages; This may require JAVA_HOME to be defined.
 Some configurations such as in  bin/zoo.cfg and bin/airavata-server.properties  may have to be adjusted if some ports are already in use.
 Ports need to be open as well.
 <pre><code>sh airavata-server.sh start</code></pre> (This will run the airavata server in the background in demon mode)<br>
 14. If you are in the target folder use given to start Airavata server;<br>